 Mike Cassidy left the band in March 1970 and was replaced by former Plum drummer Derek Pellicci who in years to come joined The Little River Band.
 The NZ Fantasy Band then moved to Melbourne playing at venues like That’s Life, Thumpin’ Tum, Catcher and many more.
 They disbanded in late October 1970.

 What happened to Ron Harris and Michael Brown is currently unknown.
 Mike Cassidy now lives in the Hunter Valley and still performs.

-John Carroll moved back to Sydney and joined King Fox and began to record Radio Jingles and did vocals on many well known tracks including the 1270 2SM Rocktober jingles.
-John then became a successful Radio Announcer and has worked at 1270 2SM, 2MMMFM, 2DAY FM and many more.
-John recently retired after a 4 year stint as a Talk Back Announcer at the Superadio Network.
-John
+John Carroll moved back to Sydney and joined King Fox and began to record Radio Jingles and did vocals on many well-known tracks including the 1270 2SM Rocktober jingles.
+He then became a successful Radio Announcer and has worked at 1270 2SM, 2MMMFM, 2DAY FM and many more.
+John recently retired after a 4-year stint as a Talk Back Announcer at the Superadio Network.

 John is a tireless supporter of Aussie Music and is a member of Support Act founded by the late Billy Thorpe and Michael Chugg.

 - Derek Pellicci – Drums